ryanmccuaig.net

 Regarding me

-2. I am usually known as rgm at miscellaneous places like Twitter, Github or IRC.
+I am usually known as rgm at miscellaneous places like Twitter, Github, or IRC.

-5. I’m a member of the Architectural Institute of BC, a shiny Certified Professional as pertains to the BC Building Code and Vancouver Building Bylaw, and a LEED Accredited Professional.
-(Also whatever the hell that means).
+I’m a member of the Architectural Institute of BC, a shiny Certified Professional as pertains to the BC Building Code and Vancouver Building Bylaw, and a LEED Accredited Professional.
+(Whatever the hell all that means).
 In general, I seem to be pro-credential.
 At least the ones people are willing to give me.

 Regarding this site